 Mental health and aging, family caregiving, integrated healthcare, senior housing and wellness, technology and aging.

-Dr. Qualls teaches PSY 1100 (Professions of Psychology), PSY 5220 (Psychology of Aging 2), PSY 6730 (Cultural and Family Diversity), PSY 6610 (Clinical Geropsychology: Settings and Contexts of Practice), PSY 6740 (Clinical Supervision) and PSY 6930 (Clinical Supervision and Consultation).
-She also trains students at the UCCS Aging Center to provide caregiver interventions.
+Dr. Qualls taught PSY 1100 (Professions of Psychology), PSY 5220 (Psychology of Aging 2), PSY 6730 (Cultural and Family Diversity), PSY 6610 (Clinical Geropsychology: Settings and Contexts of Practice), PSY 6740 (Clinical Supervision) and PSY 6930 (Clinical Supervision and Consultation).
+She also trained students at the UCCS Aging Center to provide caregiver interventions.

 Honors & Awards

-- UCCS Endwoed Chair – Kraemer Family Professor of Aging Studies, 2006
+UCCS Endowed Chair – Kraemer Family Professor of Aging Studies, 2006

 Representative & Recent Service/Leadership Roles

-- UCCS Psychology Department Associate Director of Clinical Training (2021-present)
+UCCS Psychology Department Associate Director of Clinical Training (2021-2023)